-(a) A statutory declaration by the clerk to the Commissioner or the clerk or secretary of the local authority verifying a copy of the notice served by the Commissioner or the local authority as aforesaid, and of the service of such notice upon the person to whom such notice was directed, and of the failure of such person to serve upon the Commissioner or the local authority a notice of dispute as aforesaid within the time prescribed by paragraph (2) of Regulation 1 of these regulations;
+(a) A statutory declaration by the clerk to the CEO or the clerk or secretary of the local authority verifying a copy of the notice served by the CEO or the local authority as aforesaid, and of the service of such notice upon the person to whom such notice was directed, and of the failure of such person to serve upon the CEO or the local authority a notice of dispute as aforesaid within the time prescribed by paragraph (2) of Regulation 1 of these regulations;

-(b) a certificate under the hand of such clerk to the Commissioner or such clerk or secretary of the local authority in accordance with Form D in the Appendix to these regulations stating the amount of the charged claim, the land and premises subject to such charge, and the person liable to pay the amount of such charge; and
+(b) a certificate under the hand of such clerk to the CEO or such clerk or secretary of the local authority in accordance with Form D in the Appendix to these regulations stating the amount of the charged claim, the land and premises subject to such charge, and the person liable to pay the amount of such charge; and

-(c) in case the land and premises to be charged are not under the Transfer of Land Act 1893, or the Land Act 1933, a memorial of the certificate referred to in subparagraph (b) of this paragraph for registration in the Registry of Deeds.
+(c) in case the land and premises to be charged are not under the Transfer of Land Act 1893, a memorial of the certificate referred to in subparagraph (b) of this paragraph for registration under the Registration of Deeds Act 1856.

+[Regulation 2 amended in Gazette 29 Dec 2006 p.
+5906 and 5910.]

 3. Registration of charge

-(1) Upon receipt from the Commissioner or the local authority of an application to register a charge made in accordance with Regulation 2 of these regulations, the following provisions shall apply —
+(1) Upon receipt from the CEO or the local authority of an application to register a charge made in accordance with Regulation 2 of these regulations, the following provisions shall apply —

-(a) Where the land charged is under the Transfer of Land Act 1893, or the Land Act 1933, the Registrar of Titles or the Under Secretary for Lands, as the case may be, shall, subject to payment of any prescribed fee, enter upon the records under his control relating to the land charged such memorandum or other record as shall be necessary to place on record the fact that the said land is charged as aforesaid; and
+(a) Where the land charged is under the Transfer of Land Act 1893, the Registrar of Titles shall, subject to payment of any prescribed fee, enter upon the records under his control relating to the land charged such memorandum or other record as shall be necessary to place on record the fact that the said land is charged as aforesaid; and

-(b) Where the land charged is not under either the Transfer of Land Act 1893, or the Land Act 1933, the Registrar of Deeds shall, subject to payment of the prescribed fee, register in the Register of Deeds the memorial of the certificate referred to in subparagraph (c) of paragraph (2) of Regulation 2 of these regulations.
+(b) Where the land charged is not under either the Transfer of Land Act 1893, the Registrar of Deeds and Transfers shall, subject to payment of the prescribed fee, register in the Register of Deeds the memorial of the certificate referred to in subparagraph (c) of paragraph (2) of Regulation 2 of these regulations.

-(2) It shall not be necessary for the Registrar of Titles, or the Under Secretary for Lands, or the Registrar of Deeds to call in the duplicate certificate or other instrument of title of the land charged when entering the Memorandum or record or registering the memorial as aforesaid; but when such memorandum or record has been entered or such memorial has been registered, the Registrar of Titles, or the Under Secretary for Lands, or the Registrar of Deeds, as the case may require, shall cause notice of such entry or registration to be sent to the person whose name appears in the records as the registered proprietor of the land charged at his address appearing in such records.
+(2) It shall not be necessary for the Registrar of Titles or the Registrar of Deeds and Transfers to call in the duplicate certificate or other instrument of title of the land charged when entering the Memorandum or record or registering the memorial as aforesaid; but when such memorandum or record has been entered or such memorial has been registered, the Registrar of Titles or the Registrar of Deeds and Transfers, as the case may require, shall cause notice of such entry or registration to be sent to the person whose name appears in the records as the registered proprietor of the land charged at his address appearing in such records.
 Such notice shall be in accordance with Form E in the Appendix to these regulations.

+[Regulation 3 amended in Gazette 29 Dec 2006 p.
+5906 and 5910.]

 4. Notice of dispute